The Silence of Others

-The Silence of Others (El silencio de otros) is an American–Spanish documentary film written and directed by Almudena Carracedo and Robert Bahar, which tells the story of the silenced fight of the victims of the dictatorship of Francisco Franco.
+The Silence of Others (El silencio de otros) is an American–Spanish documentary film, written and directed by Almudena Carracedo and Robert Bahar, that tells the story of the silenced fight of the victims of the dictatorship of Francisco Franco.

 Since its release, the film has received several accolades, including the Goya Award for Best Documentary, the Platino Award for Best Documentary and the News & Documentary Emmy Awards.
-It was one of the fifteen films shortlisted for the Academy Award for Best Documentary Feature at the 91st Academy Awards.
+It was one of fifteen films shortlisted for the Academy Award for Best Documentary Feature at the 91st Academy Awards.

 Production

-Filmed over six years, the documentary follows the survivors of Francisco Franco's dictatorship as they organize the groundbreaking “Argentine Lawsuit” (Querella Argentina) to investigate, identify, and sanction those responsible for committing crimes against humanity during that period.
-The film interviews human rights lawyers, torture victims, and the children and grandchildren of those who were executed and whose remains were never allowed to be buried properly by their families.
-The film also interviews mothers who had their newborn children taken away by the State under Franco-era eugenics programs.
+Filmed over six years, the documentary follows assorted survivors of Francisco Franco's dictatorship as they organize the groundbreaking “Argentine Lawsuit” (Querella Argentina) to investigate, identify, and sanction those responsible for committing crimes against humanity during that period.
+They borrowed from similar work in Argentina, that tried members of the military junta.
+After Franco's death, Spanish leaders had agreed to a kind of amnesty that did not allow for investigation and trials of extrajudicial murders and other abuses.

+The film interviews human rights lawyers, torture victims, and the children and grandchildren of victims who were executed and buried in mass graves or otherwise unidentified.
+Their families were never able to bury them properly.
+The filmmakers also interview mothers whose newborn children were taken away by the State under Franco-era eugenics programs.

-The film was produced in association with El Deseo by Esther García Rodríguez, Agustín Almodóvar, and Pedro Almodóvar, and includes interviews with survivors and human rights activists, such as María Martín López, Ascención Mendieta, and Chato Galante, among others.
+The film was produced in association with El Deseo by Esther García Rodríguez, and brothers Agustin and Pedro Almodóvar.
+It includes interviews with survivors and human rights activists, such as María Martín López, Ascención Mendieta, and Chato Galante, among others.

-Pedro Almodóvar, who helped produce this documentary, returned to this theme in his subsequent feature film Parallel Mothers, which features a woman photographer (played by Penélope Cruz) and her successful campaign to exhume a mass grave in her village.
+Pedro Almodóvar, who helped produce this documentary, returned to this theme in his subsequent feature film Parallel Mothers (2020), which features a woman photographer (played by Penélope Cruz) and her successful campaign to gain official exhumation of a mass grave in her village.